jenpyle/myFlix-client/README.md

 **myFlix** is a movie app that allows users to sign up, log in, and view or filter through a list of movies.
 Users can add movies to their own 'Favorites' and 'To Watch' lists.
 Along with that, users can view and edit their profile information.

 ## How to get the project running
-This project uses Parcel for building, and Bable for transpilation.
+This project uses Parcel for building, and Babel for transpilation.

 To build the project in the terminal run ```parcel src/index.html```

 ## Project dependencies (e.g., JavaScript version, ESLint rules)
-javascript version: ???
+JavaScript version: ECMAScript 2015 (ES6)
 ```
   "dependencies": {
     "axios": "^0.21.1",